 Purposes for which we will use your personal information

-We have set out below, in a table format, a description of all the ways we plan to use your personal information, and which of the legal bases we rely on to do so.
+We have set out below a description of all the ways we plan to use your personal information, and which legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Please note that we may process your personal information for more than one lawful ground depending on the specific purpose for which we are using your information.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/activity||Type of data||Lawful basis for processing|

 To register you as a new customer, process and deliver ticket/product purchase.
 This includes managing payments, fees and charges in order to fulfil, collect and recover monies owed to us.

 |(a) Personal data including contact and financial details||Execute our contract with you.|

 To manage our relationship with you which will include:

 (a) Notifying you about any changes to a product you have bought from us.

 (b) Asking you to leave a review or take a survey.